-My students have exactly 2 months off for summer.
-I’ve already mentioned this, but I’m just blown away by the progress my students have been making recently.
-It seems like they are going through a huge growth spurt since spring break.
+My students are getting ready for a two month break from school.
+Lately, I’ve felt blown away by all the progress they’ve been making recently.
+It seems like everyone is going through a huge growth spurt since spring break.
 I’m not sure what’s going on…but I like it!

-So although I have a countdown for summer break to get my personal life back on track, it’s bittersweet to let these little guys go for the summer!
+So although I have a countdown for summer break to get my personal life back on track, it’s feels bittersweet to say goodbye to my students for the summer!

 Summer Packets: Yay or Nay?

 At my school, we offer homework summer packets by request.
-I’m not sure how many packets general educators make, but I do get quite a few requests from families.
+I’m not sure how many packets general educators make, but I do get quite a few requests from families on my caseload.

 To create the summer packets, I print this huge set and run copies double-sided on colorful paper.
 I like to add extra materials (flashcards, matching card games, puzzles, etc.) and, even better, let my students choose a few favorites.
 I present it as a “gift” to my students and they love it (or at least, they seem excited!).

-I have a Summer Packet 1st to 2nd set for students who performed mostly on grade level throughout first grade.
+The Summer Packet 1st to 2nd set is perfect for students who performed mostly on grade level throughout first grade.
 This is great for summer practice to prepare for second grade.

 This blogpost was originally published in May 2012.
 I’ve been spending time going back and giving older posts a mini-makeover.
 I thought this post was a great one to share again.